 The best Stocks and Shares Lifetime ISA for beginners is often one managed by experts.
 This way, you don’t have to worry about which investments you want to make (it’s pretty complicated), simply let the experts handle everything – you just add your money, it's as easy as that.

-So, with that in mind, the best is Nude¹.
-They'll handle the investments, you just need to pick from a few simple investment options (it's all explained within their app).
+So, with that in mind, the best is Moneybox¹.
+They can handle the investments, you just need to pick from a few simple investment options (it's all explained within their app).

 Nutmeg¹ have the option to use a self-managed Lifetime ISA, just pick from a ready-made portfolio…